contractual capacity contractual capacity

 Exceptions to the Rule

 Certain exceptions allow parties with limited capacity to engage in binding contracts.
 In some jurisdictions, minors can enter valid contracts for employment or education.
 Additionally, if a minor misrepresents their age, some courts might enforce the agreement to discourage deceptive behavior.
-Courts also assess the mental state and level of intoxication, deeming contracts void if a party was incapable of understanding the contract due to extreme duress or undue influence.
+Courts also assess the mental state and level of intoxication, deeming contracts void if a party is incapable of understanding the contract due to extreme duress or undue influence.
 These exceptions recognize that while protection is critical, accountability is equally important in specific circumstances.

 Assessing Contractual Capacity in Business